qbead/qbeadWebsite/content/book/lightandcolor.md

 ## Lights
 As you are reading this lesson, you are most likely surrounded by a variety of lights.
 Light emits from your computer screen and from the lights in your room.
 Light enters through your windows or open door.
 Light even comes from you refrigerator when you get a snack!
 You interact with light in various ways throughout your day; and while most of this light is white, some is more colorful.
 Some examples are street lights, the light creating the colors on this page, and the light coming from a hot stove top.
-In this lesson, we wile explore the properties of light and how it creates the colors we see.
+In this lesson, we will explore the properties of light and how it creates the colors we see.

 <!--TODO: Needs an pretty image of light(s).-->
 (Colorful picture of lights goes here)